 The optimum blade loading will reduce the pressure jump across the inducer and as a result, will reduce the strength of the shock as well as the tip clearance vortex, and therefore a weaker interaction between the two.

 Corner Separation Control in Vaned Diffusers

 For high work coefficient centrifugal compressors, corner separation in vaned diffusers happens when the low momentum fluid at the hub suction surface corner hits the strong positive pressure gradient.
 So, the optimization of blade shape is extremely important to avoid this large-scale flow separation along the hub suction surface corner.

 The optimum blade loading diffuses the flow rapidly and reduces the strong pressure gradient.
-At the shroud, it results in strong secondary flows on the suction surface moving low momentum fluids from shroud to the hub and then to the middle of the passage.
+At the shroud, it results in strong secondary flows on the suction surface moving low-momentum fluids from the shroud to the hub and then to the middle of the passage.
 So, there is no accumulation of low momentum fluid at the endwall, and thus the corner separation can be totally suppressed.

 Webinar on Optimum Blade Loading in Centrifugal Compressors

 In this webinar, we demonstrate how compressor designers can exploit their knowledge of aerodynamics to directly address specific flow phenomena in compressors using the inverse design approach.
 This approach leads to a natural expansion of the explored design space as the designer is pushed to operate outside his comfort zone.

 - Learn how to use the knowledge of flow physics gained from CFD and experiments to arrive at the optimum blade loading for compressors,

 - Discover the optimum blade loading for controlling a particular flow phenomenon in compressor impellers (e.g. secondary flow and shock control),